• Recipes

 Farro can be cooked in a slow cooker, but the only real reason to do this is if you're making slow cooker soup with farro in it.
 Otherwise, it's easier and faster to cook in on the stove or in a pressure cooker.

-Instant Pot Farro Cheat Sheet
+Instant Pot Farro Soup with Lemon-Ginger Broth

 Print